NDecision/Banzai/README.md

 <b>ParentResult</b> - The root result of this node execution and all of its children.

+<b>CancelProcessing</b> - Cancels any further processing of the flow.
+This only cancels the current subject iteration of an ExecuteMany.

 ####ExecutionOptions
 The execution options impact the behavior of node execution.